Our Services

 Helpful Resources

-A fleshy growth creeping from the white of the eye onto the cornea is usually a pterygium, a non-cancerous condition where the conjunctiva migrates onto the cornea from chronic UV, wind, dust, and dryness, potentially causing irritation, astigmatism, and blurred vision; mild cases use lubricating and anti-inflammatory drops plus UV-blocking eyewear, and surgery with a conjunctival autograft is considered when vision or comfort is affected.
+A fleshy pink growth extending from the white of the eye onto the cornea is most commonly a pterygium—a benign, wedge-shaped tissue overgrowth caused by chronic sun (UV) exposure, wind, dust, and dryness.
+It can trigger redness, irritation, astigmatism, and blurred vision as it advances toward the pupil.
+Mild cases are managed with lubricating and anti-inflammatory eye drops plus UV-blocking sunglasses, while surgical removal with a conjunctival autograft is recommended when vision or comfort is significantly affected.

 Below, we'll explain what pterygium is, why it happens, how it progresses, and what medical steps may be needed.